sailfish-spotify/hutspot/docs/librespot.md

 Since the kernel on my phone (Oneplus One) is old (3.4.67) I needed to patch librespot see [Librespot for kernel < 3.9](https://github.com/librespot-org/librespot/wiki/Compile-librespot-for-kernel-prior-3.9).

 Due to the version of Rust available on OBS the latest version of Librespot cannot be build anymore.
-I forked it to revert a commit related to protobuf see the [repository](https://github.com/wdehoog/librespot).
+We forked it to revert a commit related to protobuf see the [repository](https://github.com/sailfish-spotify/librespot).
 The revert is done in the ```sailfish-hutspot``` branch

 ### Building locally
 Getting cross-compiling working with pulseaudio enabled proved too hard for me so I have also built i on a BananaPi.
 Should probably work on a RaspberryPi as well.
 For pulseaudio you also need to install ```libpulse-dev```.